 - Regular APR: 14.49 percent to 24.99 percent variable

-If you’re keeping a close eye on your wallet and curious to discover what credit cards offer free travel insurance, Wells Fargo has an option you may want to consider.
+If you’re keeping a close eye on your wallet and curious to discover what credit cards offer travel insurance, Wells Fargo has an option you may want to consider.
 Consumers who don’t want to pay any annual fees will appreciate that the Wells Fargo Propel American Express® card has none.
 No annual fee does mean fewer perks, however, travel lovers can still look forward to benefits like receiving $50,000 in rental car insurance for damage or theft and getting up to $1,000 in coverage per trip for lost luggage.

 How to choose a credit card with travel insurance